prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AttachMetadata configures additional metadata to the discovered targets.
+<p>attachMetadata configures additional metadata to the discovered targets.
 When the scrape object defines its own configuration, it takes precedence over the scrape class configuration.</p>
 </td>